lorefnon/InGenR/README.md

 Note that the arguments before `---` are arguments to the directive itself, where as the arguments after `---` are passed on to the generator.

-### Multiple targets:
+### Running multiple generators with same arguments

-It is sometimes convenient to invoke multiple generators with the same set of arguments in a single directive:
+It is sometimes convenient to invoke multiple generators with the same set of arguments in a single directive.
+For this we can provide a comma separated list of generator names.

 ```
 /*!
 InGenR:expand foo, bar